Seeed-Studio/wiki-documents/docs/Grove-IMU_9DOF-lcm20600+AK09918.md

 }
 ```

-!!!Tip
+!!!Note
-        There are 3 demos in the example folder.
-You can choose according to your own needs.
+        There are 3 demos in the library:
+        **test_6axis**

-        **test_6axis**: This example shows how to get gyroscope and acceleration data from ICM20600.
+        >This example shows how to get gyroscope and acceleration data from ICM20600.

+        **test_magnet**
-        **test_magnet**: This example shows how to get magnetic data from AK09918.
+        >This example shows how to get magnetic data from AK09918.

+        **compass**
-        **compass**: This example gets magnetic data and acceleration data, to count patch and roll, and make a compass application.
+        >This example gets magnetic data and acceleration data, to count pitch and roll, and make a compass application.